manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 1. Safety depends on synchrony.
 This is similar to [Dolev-Strong]().
 2. Safety is only guaranteed for non-faulty replicas: A replica may commit and then crash before any notify message is sent.

+*Simplifying assumption.* To simplify presentation, we assume that the client library sends the next command to be committed $\geq 2\Delta$ time after receiving commit notification for the previous command.
+This assumption allows the system to only have one active command that the replicas are working on.

 ## commit-notify in the steady state: